facebook/relay/website/docs/tutorial/queries-1.md

 }
 ```

-The `useLazyLoadHook` hook fetches and returns the data.
+The `useLazyLoadQuery` hook fetches and returns the data.
 It takes two arguments:

 * The <span className="color1">GraphQL query</span> that we defined before.
 * <span className="color2">Variables</span> that are passed to the server with the query.
 This query doesn’t declare any variables, so it’s an empty object.